Cannon Hill Anglican College | |

 Coordinates: | -27.4608°N 153.0867°W |

-The Cannon Hill Anglican College (commonly known as CHAC) is an independent Anglican co-educational day school, located in the Brisbane suburb of, in the state of Queensland, Australia.
+Cannon Hill Anglican College (commonly known as CHAC) is an independent Anglican co-educational day school in the suburb of, Brisbane, located in the state of Queensland, Australia.

 The College, originally called Cannon Hill College, opened in 1989 with seventy-nine students and three buildings.
-In 1994, it became an Anglican school in the Diocese of Brisbane, and changed its name to Cannon Hill Anglican College to reflect this.
-The school has had five principals: Rod Wells, the College founder, Suzanne Bain, Greg Wain, Robyn Bell and current Principal Gary O'Brien.
-Currently, the school caters for Prep to Year 12, with upwards of approximately 1000 students.
-It is a co-educational school.
+In 1994, it became an Anglican school in the Diocese of Brisbane, changing its name to Cannon Hill Anglican College to reflect this.
+The school has had five principals: Rod Wells, the College founder; Suzanne Bain; Greg Wain; Robyn Bell; and Gary O'Brien, who currently holds the role.
+Currently, the school caters for Prep to Year 12, with upwards of approximately 1,000 students, and is a co-educational school.
 From 30 March until 22 May, full-scale operations were interrupted due to the COVID-19 Pandemic and under advice from the Queensland Government.
-Regular schooling was re-introduced on 25 May, after a slow re-introduction of senior students back to the college.[1]
+Regular schooling was resumed on 25 May, after a slow reintroduction of senior students back to the college.[1]

-The College has a number of modern facilities, including an 1100-seat auditorium, a design and technology workshop, product design studio, graphic design studio and a research centre.
-A new science facility on the west side of the school.
-Sporting facilities include basketball, cricket, hockey, netball, rugby, football (soccer), touch football, tennis, athletics, and volleyball.
+The College has a number of modern facilities, including an 1,100-seat auditorium, a design and technology workshop, a product design studio, a graphic design studio, and a research centre.
+A new science facility has also been constructed on the west side of the school.
+Its sporting facilities support basketball, cricket, hockey, netball, rugby, football (soccer), touch football, tennis, athletics, and volleyball.

-Most noteworthy of the College's facilities is its integrated arts facility, which incorporates a visual arts wing and lecture theatre; music centre with sound-proof teaching studios (including the professional recording studio Ghostgum Audio); orchestral recording studio and dedicated drama studios.[2]
+Most noteworthy of the College's facilities are its integrated arts facility, which incorporates a visual arts wing and lecture theatre; a music centre with sound-proof teaching studios (including the professional recording studio Ghostgum Audio); an orchestral recording studio; and dedicated drama studios.[2]